Optimal qubit circuits for quantum-enhanced telescopes: NOT-Based Protocol: Parity Check and Example Calculation

 Finally, we should consider the events for which the stellar photon arrives and the entangled ancilla photon is lost.
 In this case, the results of the measurement on the $0$ and $5$ modes will be different from each other (one gets either $0_0 1_5$ or $1_0 0_5$), and such events are not taken into account when estimating the visibility.
-The protocol still works, but it does not extract information about the visibility from all the stellar photons.
-The Fisher information is therefore reduced by a factor of $\eta$, which is the probability that the arriving stellar photon will be used for parameter estimation.
+The protocol still works, but it only extracts information about the visibility from the stellar photons that arrive when an entangled ancilla is also present.
+The Fisher information is therefore reduced by a factor of $\eta$, which is then the probability that the arriving stellar photon will be used for parameter estimation.